laminegdz/ShopBase-COD-orders-automation/README.txt

 🛑 Responsible Use
-Use only in a controlled testing environment (e.g., Shopify dev stores).
+Use only in a controlled testing environment
 Do not use on real stores without permission.
 Respect Shopify's policies to avoid violations.
 This script can lead to BAN new stores